carlomr/MLCS_2024-2025/README.md

 - how to construct a Neural Network and verify a classic result in approximation theory (lab1)
 - the behaviour of optimization schemes on some test two-dimensional loss functions (lab2)
 - how to solve simple ODEs/PDEs with PINNs (lab3)
-- how to approximate solution operators of PDEs with deep operator networks (lab4)
+- how to approximate the solution operators of PDEs with deep operator networks (lab4) and Fourier Neural Operators (lab6)
+- how to apply PINNs to inverse problems (lab5)

 Main contributors: Massimiliano Ghiotto ([@MaxGhi8](https://github.com/MaxGhi8)), Luca Pellegrini ([@lucapell](https://github.com/lucapell))